 Ancient Egyptians had a particular interest in optometry as well.
 An Egyptian papyrus dating to 1,500 BCE describes what was probably a cataract under the phrase “the mounting of water in the eye.”
 Clearly, this ocular problem has been affecting humans since the beginning of history.

 2. What Happens When You Get a Cataract

 A cataract is a clouding of the eye’s lens, which is normally clear.
 A healthy lens allows light to pass through to the back of the eye, so that the patient can see well-defined images.
 A cataract scatters the light as it passes through the lens, preventing a sharply defined image from reaching the retina.
 As a result, your vision becomes blurred, like looking through a fogged-up window.

 Some cataracts are congenital, but most are caused by aging.
-Because cataracts impede your vision, they often prevent patients from being able to do things like read and drive as easily.
+Because cataracts impede your vision, they often prevent patients from being able to do things like reading and driving as easily.